 Resume summary example

 The resume summary is the first section after the header.
-The purpose of these 3-5 sentences is to introduce you and your key experiences so that the hiring manager will continue to read your application.
+The purpose of these 3-5 sentences is to introduce yourself and your key experiences so that the hiring manager will continue to read your application.
 If your small business is your proudest accomplishment, make sure to mention it here along with any impressive metrics like sales, noteworthy clients, or expansion plans.
 The summary should also showcase your personality in a professional and positive manner.
 Below you’ll find an adaptable summary resume example that you can modify for your own experience.

 Highly experienced in all aspects of retail management within busy, fast-paced clothing sales environments.
 Able to shift gears rapidly and adapt to a wide range of retail needs and schedules.
 Prepared to leverage small business management skills in a new challenge.